jonathanulco/laurakalbag-dot-com/content/posts/labels-in-input-fields-arent-such-a-good-idea.md

 Originally we used pre-entered text in an input field as an example, to help users understand the input required.
 WordPress itself has a great example of this on the Writing Settings page in the WordPress admin:

-{{< figure class="aligncenter size-full wp-image-433" title="WordPress Writing Settings uses text inside input boxes to help users understand the input required" alt="WordPress Writing Settings uses text inside input boxes to help users understand the input required" src="/images/2011/05/Screen-shot-2011-05-27-at-17.30.53.png" width="641" height="253" >}}
+{{< imgsrcset command="Resize" title="WordPress Writing Settings uses text inside input boxes to help users understand the input required" alt="WordPress Writing Settings uses text inside input boxes to help users understand the input required" original="/images/2011/05/Screen-shot-2011-05-27-at-17.30.53.png" >}}

 These fantastic triggers mean that users who aren’t necessary technically minded can see the type of input that’s required to set up post via email, match that to the information they have and easily enter it into the boxes.